 How to Write the Dartmouth College Supplemental Essay

-This is Dartmouth’s version of the “Why this school?” essay.
-The key to answering this question is research: spend time perusing your intended major’s department page at Dartmouth.
+The key to answering this question is research: spend time perusing your intended major’s department page on the Dartmouth website.
 Which resources or extracurricular programs interest you?
 Are there generous research or study abroad opportunities?
 An eminent professor whose work you’ve examined in school already?
 A state of the art facility?
-Specificity is key for this essay!
+Specificity is key when writing this essay!
 Feel free to include details specific to campus and community life to show you’ve taken the time to envision yourself on campus.
 It’s only 100 words, so it’s important to make use of the little space provided.

-Think of this prompt as a backup if none of the others speak to you given its intentionally broad scope.
-That being said, ensure your deep passion for your topic of choice shines through if you choose this prompt.
+Given its intentionally broad scope, you should think of this prompt as a backup if none of the others speak to you.
+That being said, ensure your deep passion for your topic of choice shines through if you choose to answer this prompt.
 Feel free to interpret the word “excite” liberally; this could be an idea, a subject, a natural phenomenon, a person, a book, a historical movement…anything really!
 Get creative and try to convey your unique personality.

-In The Boy Who Harnessed the Wind, William Kamkwamba, Class of 2014, reflects on constructing a windmill from recycled materials to power the electrical appliances in his family’s Malawian house: “If you want to make it, all you have to do is try.”
-What drives you to create and what do you hope to make or have you already made?
+C. In The Boy Who Harnessed the Wind, William Kamkwamba ’14 reflects on constructing a windmill from recycled materials to power electrical appliances in his family’s Malawian house: “If you want to make it, all you have to do is try.”
+What drives you to create and what do you hope to make or have you made?

 While the example specified in the prompt is quite unique and impressive, you can write about any act of creation.
 Rather than writing about creativity or your motivation to create in a general sense, strive to write about a specific type of creation or experience you had creating something.
 We recommend you include both past experiences and future ambitions when responding to this prompt, making sure that whatever example you use demonstrates your drive to create and offers unique insights into your personality.

-This prompt invites nearly any topic as a response as long as it celebrates your curiosity.
+This prompt invites nearly any topic as a response, as long as it celebrates your sense of wonder.
 A good idea would be to write about your intellectual or academic curiosity to help admissions officers anticipate your potential major and how you would contribute to the campus culture and classroom.
 If you take this route, the area of study should: a) be one you can see yourself enjoying and excelling at; and b) be one you have experience in that you can draw upon in your essay.
-Don’t feel the need to limit yourself to non-intellectual curiosities; baking the perfect swiss roll or making up games with your little sister could also highlight aspects of your character that would make your application to Dartmouth compelling.
+Don’t feel the need to limit yourself to non-intellectual curiosities: time spent within nature or games concocted with your little sister could also highlight aspects of your character that would make your application to Dartmouth compelling.
 The biggest key: don’t hold back on enthusiasm!